 Single and dating?
 Looking for the perfect guy to add to your already fabulous life?
 If your answer is yes, you need to keep reading.

 So, you’re single and fabulous and you’ve worked hard at being confident, independent, and a happier you.
-Now you feel like you’re ready to find your Boaz.
+You’ve got it all and now you feel like you’re ready to find your Boaz.

 It was nothing that you did or didn’t do.“You should Never take cheating personally”

 It’s not your fault